Types of Domestic Violence Abuse

 Defending Yourself Against Domestic Violence Charges

-It is vital to work with an experienced domestic violence defense attorney when you are accused of domestic violence of any kind in California.
+It is vital to work with an experienced San Diego domestic violence Lawyer when you are accused of domestic violence of any kind in California.
 The right attorney can make a tremendous difference in the outcome of your case, potentially helping you avoid the worst possible penalties.
 If you have been wrongfully accused, your attorney can help you gather exculpatory evidence to prove your innocence and establish the truth of the matter in question.

 Depending on the type of domestic violence charges you face and the nature of the incident in question, you could have one or more possible defenses available to you: